jeremyd/ebssense/README.md

 Now you can run the tool directly from the checkout location's bin dir:

-    bin/ebssense --help
+    ebssense --help

 # Usage

-Ebssense has extensive descriptions of each options available by using the --help flag on any of the sub-commands.
+Ebssense has descriptions of each option when you specify --help on any of the sub-commands.

 ### Setup the standard environment variables for AWS Credentials